 - Can you safely physically distance yourself from others in the environment?
-For instance, will there be young children who may forget the urgency of physically distancing when they get excited and run around?
-If you can't maintain at least 6 feet apart from others who may be potential COVID-19 carriers, your odds of getting sick go up.
+For instance, will there be young children who may forget the urgency of physical distancing when they get excited and run around?
+If you can't stay at least 6 feet apart from others who may be potential COVID-19 carriers, your odds of getting sick go up.

 - Are you at risk for severe illness?
 If you're 65 years of age or older or have any chronic conditions or a suppressed immune system, your risk is greater, according to the CDC.